Changing the model parameters#

 )

-• order_type : Setting it to "alt" makes the model use the intermediate order mechanism described in [GWH+20].
-Any other value makes the model use the classic order mechanism used in [Hal13] (see Orders shares variants)
+• order_type : Setting it to "alt" makes the model use the intermediate order mechanism described in [Guan et al., 2020].
+Any other value makes the model use the classic order mechanism used in [Hallegatte, 2013] (see Orders shares variants)

-• alpha_base, alpha_max, alpha_tau respectively set the base overproduction, the maximum overproduction, and its characteristic time (in temporal unit).
+• alpha_base, alpha_max, alpha_tau respectively set the base overproduction, the maximum overproduction, and its characteristic time (in temporal units).

 • rebuild_tau sets the default rebuilding or recovering characteristic time for events (this value is overridden if specified directly in the Event object)